 FRAUD RESOURCE CENTER

 - An employee with access to company accounts receives an urgent email request, ostensibly from a top executive, to wire a large sum of money for what sounds like a legitimate purpose, such as an acquisition or vendor payment.
 The message includes routing data for a bank account that’s actually controlled by the fraudsters, often at a foreign bank.
-In a variation on this scam, the email supposedly comes from a vendor seeking a change in its payment account.
+In a variation on this scam, the email supposedly comes from a vendor looking to change its payment account.

 - The bogus executive emails someone in the payroll or human resources office seeking a list of employees and copies of their W-2 forms.
 That potentially puts a wealth of workers’ personal and financial information — Social Security numbers, home addresses, wages and tax withholding — into scammers’ hands, setting the stage for large-scale tax ID fraud and other forms of identity theft.

-Any company or organization, large or small, can be a target.
+Any company, large or small, can be a target.
 The real estate industry has been particularly hard hit, with fraudsters spoofing emails to real estate agents, title companies and other parties to snare payments from property deals.
-These schemes don’t just abuse businesses: According to the FBI, many BEC gangs also perpetrate romance and work-at-home scams to recruit unwitting “money mules,” manipulating victims into opening bank accounts to hide or launder fraud proceeds.
+And these schemes don’t just abuse businesses: According to the FBI, many BEC gangs also perpetrate romance and work-at-home scams to recruit unwitting “money mules,” manipulating victims who believe they've found love or a great job opportunity into opening bank accounts to hide or launder fraud proceeds.

 - You receive an email from a higher-up ordering you to quickly process an invoice, change the recipient of a payment or provide sensitive documents.